Dueris/OriginsPaper/API-DOCS.md

 	}
 ```

 To get the Origin on a Player, there are a few ways.
-In GenesisMC, each Layer for the player has an assigned Origin to
+In OriginsPaper, each Layer for the player has an assigned Origin to
 it in a Map inside the PowerHolderComponent.
 To get a specific layer, you can provide a Layer argument to
 the `getOrigin` method and return that specific origin.
 If the Layer isnt specified, it will return the full Layer ->
 Origin Map.